FAIRplus/the-fair-cookbook/content/recipes/infrastructure/fair-api_matched.md

             x-valueType: https://identifiers.org/uniprot
 ```

-Here we see our usual path setup with a new section: `x-responseValueType`, this is the smartAPI (URL_TO_INSERT_RECORD-ABBREV_1873 https://fairsharing.org/FAIRsharing.f3jewy)  extension.
+Here we see our usual path setup with a new section: `x-responseValueType`, this is the smartAPI (URL_TO_INSERT_RECORD-ABBREV_1055 https://fairsharing.org/FAIRsharing.f3jewy)  extension.
-Each `x-path` refers to the path in the JSON (URL_TO_INSERT_RECORD-ABBREV_1874 https://fairsharing.org/FAIRsharing.5bbab9)  object (using `.` on nested keys).
+Each `x-path` refers to the path in the JSON (URL_TO_INSERT_RECORD-ABBREV_1056 https://fairsharing.org/FAIRsharing.5bbab9)  object (using `.` on nested keys).
 For instance, the `gene_id` does not need any `.` because it is the root of the response object.
 The `x-valueType` here identifies the id namespace or context for which that value has meaning.
-Typically, this is a prefix path, in other words, you would produce a full URI (URL_TO_INSERT_RECORD-ABBREV_1875 https://fairsharing.org/FAIRsharing.d261e1)  with: `{x-valueType}/{actual_value}`.
+Typically, this is a prefix path, in other words, you would produce a full URI (URL_TO_INSERT_RECORD-ABBREV_1057 https://fairsharing.org/FAIRsharing.d261e1)  with: `{x-valueType}/{actual_value}`.

-[identifiers.org](http://identifiers.org/) is a public resource cataloging actual identifier (URL_TO_INSERT_TERM_1876 https://fairsharing.org/search?recordType=identifier_schema)  schemes making it an ideal
+[identifiers.org](http://identifiers.org/) is a public resource cataloging actual identifier schemes making it an ideal
-way to namespace a given identifier (URL_TO_INSERT_TERM_1877 https://fairsharing.org/search?recordType=identifier_schema) .
+way to namespace a given identifier.
 It has the added benefit of providing an API for accessing additional metadata such as
-cached [schema.org](https://schema.org/) annotations on the landing page of the resulting identifier (URL_TO_INSERT_TERM_1878 https://fairsharing.org/search?recordType=identifier_schema) .
+cached [schema.org](https://schema.org/) annotations on the landing page of the resulting identifier.

-With the annotations fully described here, it becomes possible to eventually utilize your API for federated RDF (URL_TO_INSERT_RECORD-ABBREV_1879 https://fairsharing.org/FAIRsharing.p77ph9)  queries
+With the annotations fully described here, it becomes possible to eventually utilize your API for federated RDF (URL_TO_INSERT_RECORD-ABBREV_1058 https://fairsharing.org/FAIRsharing.p77ph9)  queries
 without any additional effort.
 This was demonstrated by the [BioThings](https://biothings.io/), which can integrate SmartAPI APIs with proper annotations.
-It also permits end users to find your APIs knowing their identifier (URL_TO_INSERT_TERM_1880 https://fairsharing.org/search?recordType=identifier_schema) s (i.e. ncbigenes).
+It also permits end users to find your APIs knowing their identifiers (i.e. ncbigenes).

 ### Step 7: Publishing and utilizing your OpenAPI/SmartAPI
 Once you have a working OpenAPI document, this open up numerous possibilities that you can now do.